Compare & evaluate (BYOE)

 WorkflowBaseline run → Subject run → report with paired windows.

-NetworkOffline by default; INVARLOCK_ALLOW_NETWORK=1 for model downloads.
+NetworkOffline by default; use evaluate --allow-network when a run needs model downloads.

 TL;DR